formstate/formstate/docs/validation.md

 # Validation run

 A field takes a list of a validator.
-It basically just calls the super simple `applyValidators` function which applies a value through a list of validators and aborts if any validator returns an error.
+It basically just calls the super simple `applyValidators` function which applies a value through a list of validators.
+It aborts execution and returns an error if any validator returns an error.

 # Concept: Sequential running